-The southern state boasts a diverse list of postsecondary schools, including several large public research universities, and plenty of smaller private colleges focused on the arts, religion or military training.
+The southern state boasts a diverse list of postsecondary schools, including several large public research universities, and plenty of smaller private colleges focused on the arts, religion, or military training.

 Overview of Higher Education in South Carolina

 NCES data shows that tuition in the state is thousands of dollars above the national average.
-In-state tuition and fees at South Carolina’s public 4-year institutions run about $13,013, on average.
-Out-of-state students will pay around $32,174.
+In-state tuition and fees at South Carolina’s public 4-year institutions run about $16,378, on average.
+Out-of-state students will pay around $25,420.

 Students who have trouble finding schools that offer their chosen major can take advantage of the state’s involvement in the Southern Regional Education Board (SREB), which encourages resource sharing among 16 participating states.
 Through this program, South Carolina students can enroll in degree programs in nearby states while paying in-state tuition rates.

 Employment Outlook for College Graduates in South Carolina

 According to data from the Bureau of Labor Statistics, there are approximately 2,306,100 people employed in the state of South Carolina.

 South Carolina’s unemployment rate is typically lower than the overall US unemployment rate.
 Approximately 3.2% of the state’s civilian labor force is unemployed.
 The unemployment rate for the nation as a whole was 3.6%.